curl/curl/docs/WEBSOCKET.md

 - "bloated" - it is a *huge* library that is actually more lines of code than libcurl itself

-- websockets is a fairly simple protocol on the network/framing layer so making a homegrown handling of it should be fine
+- WebSocket is a fairly simple protocol on the network/framing layer so making a homegrown handling of it should be fine